heroku/heroku-buildpack-python/Readme.md

 This is a [Heroku buildpack](http://devcenter.heroku.com/articles/buildpacks) for Python apps, powered by [pip](http://www.pip-installer.org/).

-The buildpack supports running Django and Flask apps.
+This buildpack supports running Django and Flask apps.

 Usage